DranoTheCat/DranoTheCat/README.md

+## Meow, or something :3

 <p align=center>
   <img src="images/hello.gif" />
 </p>

-Meow, or something.
 I don't particularly like talking about myself.
 I suppose I specialize in SRE, CI/CD, and general DevOps.

 I also like art a lot, and love procedural generation stuffs.